Bird Fact File: Blackbird

 Blackbirds are primarily ground feeders, often seen hopping across lawns and garden beds in search of food.
 Their diet is diverse and changes with the seasons.
 In the spring and summer, they hunt for earthworms and insects like caterpillars, beetles, and spiders, which provide essential protein.

 As insects become scarcer in autumn and winter, blackbirds turn to plant based foods.
 They enjoy berries from holly, rowan, and hawthorn trees, as well as fallen fruits like apples and pears.
-They also enjoy seeds and will visit bird feeders stocked with sunflower seeds, fruits, and mealworms.
+They also enjoy seeds and will visit bird feeders stocked with sunflower seeds, fruits, and dried mealworms.

 These feeding habits make blackbirds frequent visitors to gardens, where they forage beneath shrubs and trees.
 Providing a mix of mealworms, berries, and seeds can attract them, especially during the colder months when natural food is scarce.
 Observing a blackbird tugging at a worm or pecking at fallen fruit is a common and delightful sight.